Fort Worth officers fatally shoot two men; one pointed gun, other grabbed gun: police

 The driver did not comply with officers’ orders and grabbed an officer’s drawn handgun, Garcia said.
 Multiple officers opened fire, killing the man, Garcia said.

-The Tarrant County Medical Examiner’s Office has not released names or ages of either man who was shot.
+The Tarrant County Medical Examiner’s Office identified the second man who was killed as 29-year-old Jorge Contreras.

-When asked whether the man who was killed at the Wiman Drive scene was familiar with or known to the man killed at the 820 scene, a police spokesman said he had no updated information.
+When asked whether the two men who were killed knew each other, a police spokesman said he had no updated information.

 An officer was injured during the Loop 820 encounter and was taken to a hospital.
 It is not known how the officer was injured, police said.
 The officer is listed in good condition.